LGBT Awareness Training FAQs

 - Can we bring training onsite to our agency, organization, or conference?

 Yes we can present the LGBT Awareness Basic Course or Training For Trainers course onsite at your agency, organization or conference.
-For locations in California, the training will be provided by the Napa Valley Criminal Justice Training Center and will include California P.O.S.T. certification.
+For locations in California, the training will include California P.O.S.T. certification.
 Costs depend on travel time and location.
 Click here to get a price quote.

 Questions Applicable To California